Dog Sledding in Quebec: Our Favorite Places

 Dog sledding on the Saguenay Fjord in Tadoussac

-If you’re taking a winter road trip to the Gaspégie, make a stop at Tadoussac (approximately 3 hours and 20 minutes by car from Quebec City and 5 hours and 50 minutes from Montreal) for an unforgettable dogsled ride with the Ferme 5 étoiles vacation center.
-Explore the shores of the Saguenay Fjord for either 1 hour or half a day and marvel at the snowy, mountainous landscapes of the Saguenay Fjord and the Tadoussac region.
+If you’re taking a winter road trip toward Gaspésie, stop in Tadoussac—about 3 hours and 20 minutes by car from Quebec City and 5 hours and 50 minutes from Montreal—for a memorable dog-sled ride with the Ferme 5 Étoiles vacation center.
+Choose a 1-hour or half-day outing along the shores of the Saguenay Fjord and take in the snowy mountain scenery around the fjord and the Tadoussac region.

 Price: Starting from $97 CAD per person.